 You’re most likely to find DuckDuckGo useful outside of the dark web.
 Indeed, it doesn’t search for Tor websites.
 This is a bit of a bummer since the popular Tor search engines are all ugly and uncomfortable to use.
 DuckDuckGo has a presentation similar to Google.
 And unlike the Tor search engines, it won’t lead you to quite so many illegal websites after a simple search.

-Tor is great for anonymity.
-This security is something that activists around the world need.
-That is why Riseup exists.
-It provides email and chat services that keep no records of your activity.
+Riseup provides email and chat services that keep no records of your activity.
 It is protected from malicious attacks.
 Riseup also has no intention of cooperating with any government – unlike, say, Google.

 Riseup supports the causes of “human liberation, the ethical treatment of animals, and ecological sustainability.”
-It does it by empowering “organizations and individuals to use technology in struggles for liberation.”
 That’s why Riseup also provides organizational tools, mailing lists, and more.

-However, you need an invitation code to create a Riseup account.
-This means that the most enticing feature is likely unavailable to you.
+However, knowing the dark web link isn’t enough – you need an invitation code to create a Riseup account.
 But you can still browse the security section!
-It has excellent tips on how to increase the information security of your daily life.
+It has excellent tips on how to add a dash of information security to your daily life.

-Hidden Answers is one of those Tor websites that keep making their way onto these lists.
+Hidden Answers is one of those dark web links that keep making their way onto these lists.
 The reason for that is simple.
 Hidden Answers is the dark web version of Quora, Yahoo Answers, and Reddit.
-But since it’s a Tor website, it sees a lot less traffic, which is the reason why it might look a bit abandoned.

 The dark web is a curious subject: it’s not that easy to use, and it seems to be popular among shady people.
-But what if we put it into stats?
+But what if we put all that activity into numbers?

 Tor Metrics is the website that measures who and where uses the network.
 Surprisingly enough, about 20% of daily users come from Russia.
 The US is in second place, with around 18% of the share.

-Aside from revealing just how widely not-used Tor is (data suggests barely more 1.5 million daily users), you can also see the scope of the network.
-Metrics records slightly more than 60,000 unique .onion addresses.
+Aside from revealing just how widely not-used Tor is (data suggests barely more than 1.5 million daily users), you can also see the scope of the network.
+Metrics record slightly more than 60,000 unique .onion addresses.

-We already established that many of the links you find on link aggregators are offline.
-Thus, it paints a picture of the very small world of Tor websites.
+We already established that many of the dark web links you find on link aggregators are offline.
+Thus, it paints a picture of the tiny world of Tor websites.

 Just like clearnet, Tor has its utility websites.
 ZeroBin is one of them.
-If you use the Tor network on the regular, you will want a way to share stuff with your dark web friends.
+If you use the Tor network regularly, you will want a way to share stuff with your dark web friends.
 ZeroBin allows you to do that with complete safety and anonymity.

 Tor website lists like to harp about Sci-Hub.
 They miss two vital points: it’s down (at the time of writing), and a clearnet version exists – you don’t need Tor to use it.